When we last visited our hero, NO, he was springing forth from Beet Juice, L-arginine, and Citrulline.

 First, we’ll touch on what NO does and how it is produced.
 Okay?

 Nitric Oxide, or NO, is a “gaseous signaling molecule” in the lining (endothelium) of our arteries.
 Signaling is part of communication.
 Every system in our body works best when there is communication, and events are all perfectly orchestrated through this communication.
 When there’s a break in communication, say a necessary chemical is missing, a signaling molecule will communicate to all systems to get to work and either find this missing chemical or manufacture it.

 Thus one of NO’s jobs is to communicate between the nerves and the brain.
 Additionally, it has a role in our immune system in fighting off invaders and playing defense against tumors.
 For this, NO is generated by our phagocytes when signaled by interferon or TNF (tumor necrosis factor).
 NO also improves sleep, reduces inflammation, increases strength and endurance, and helps out in moving our food thru the digestive system.

-What we focused on previously in our article, Hypertension Update (published June of 2015, and not quite ready yet . . . still working on it], was how NO helps prevent strokes and normalizes blood pressure, though for us doddering old men, it has a sizable part in helping erectile dysfunction.
+What we focused on previously in our article, Hypertension Update [published June of 2015, and not quite ready yet . . . still working on it], was how NO helps prevent strokes and normalizes blood pressure, though for us doddering old men, it has a sizable part in helping erectile dysfunction.